IEA may release oil reserves as soon as September: report

 Plans do not appear to have reached an operational stage.

-“I have received no official instruction telling me to stand ready to release stocks and I‘m unaware of such plans,” Jean-Marc Tenneson, head of the steering committee of France’s strategic oil reserves agency (CPSSP), said on Friday.
+“I have received no official instruction telling me to stand ready to release stocks and I‘m unaware of such plans,” said Jean-Marc Tenneson, head of the steering committee of France’s strategic oil reserves agency (CPSSP).

 He said a release would not be “reasonable” under current circumstances, and would only be legitimate if, for example, geopolitical tensions between Iran and Israel worsened noticeably.